Normal Things Commonly Mistaken For Ghosts & The Paranormal

 Our tendency to spot faces, and more specifically faces, in random patterns is said to date back to early humans when spotting the face of a potential threat from a distance or in poor visibility was an important survival instinct.

 Electromagnetic fields are most often associated with electronic devices, especially those with broadcast capability, but there are also naturally occurring EM fields on Earth.
-When field strength is high or aggressively fluctuating it can effect the temporal lobes of the brain.
+When field strength is high or aggressively fluctuating it can affect the temporal lobes of the brain.

 The symptoms can range from seeing light anomalies, feeling a perception of a presence, or sensations of being touched.